mah-work/wedebugg/README.md

 # wedebugg
-A collection of our projects and contributions
+A collection of our projects and contributions.

+Our team:
+Mah-work / matei218 | Founder